jenwei/data-science-work/challenges/c02-michelson-assignment.md

 there other patterns in the data that might help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?

+**Note:** For readability of labels, `VelocityVacuum` in most, if not all, plots will be divided by 10,000

 ***Distinctness***

 ``` r